rsyslog/rsyslog/source/messageparser.rst

-**This is what message parsers permit you to do: take a (well-known) malformed message, parse it according to its semantics and generate perfectly valid internal message representations from it.** So as long as messages are consistently in the same wrong format (and they usually are!), a message parser can look at that format, parse it, and make the message processable just like it were well formed in the first place.
+**This is what message parsers permit you to do: take a (well-known) malformed message, parse it according to its semantics and generate perfectly valid internal message representations from it.** So as long as messages are consistenly in the same wrong format (and they usually are!), a message parser can look at that format, parse it, and make the message processable just like it were wellformed in the first place.
-Plus, one can abuse the interface to do some other "interesting" tricks, but that would take us to far.
+Plus, one can abuse the interface to do some other "intersting" tricks, but that would take us to far.

 While this functionality may not sound exciting, it actually solves a